Josh-0616/my-pcrsystem-project/README.md

-# 📘 PCR Performance Commitment and Review System
+# 📘 PCR (Performance Commitment and Review) System

 ## 🏫 Overview
 The **PCR System** (Performance Commitment and Review) is a web-based platform developed for **Philippine Countryville College, Inc.** It allows administrators and faculty to manage performance evaluations, submissions, and ratings digitally.

-This system streamlines the evaluation process by allowing users to submit PCR forms, track performance, and generate reports efficiently.
+This system simplifies the performance evaluation workflow by allowing users to create, submit, review, and rate PCR forms.
+It ensures transparency, accuracy, and faster report generation for institutional performance monitoring.

 ---

 ## ⚙️ Features

 ### 👩‍💼 Admin Panel
-- Manage users (faculty)
+- Manage users (Faculty and Staff)
 - View, approve, and rate PCR submissions
-- Generate reports per department
+- Generate reports per department (BSBA, BSIT, BS-CRIME)
-- View analytics and statistics
+- View analytics and statistics with charts
-- Manage announcements and deadlines
+- Manage announcements and set deadlines
-- Recycle bin and restore options
+- Recycle bin with restore and permanent delete options
+- View and download generated PDF reports
+- Activity logs and notifications system
-- Dark/Light mode toggle
+- Responsive modern UI with dark/light mode toggle

 ### 👨‍🏫 Faculty Panel
-- Submit and edit PCR forms
+- Submit, edit, and delete PCR forms
+- Track submission status (Pending, Reviewed, Approved)
 - View submission history and total submissions
-- Track PCR status (Pending, Reviewed, Approved)
 - View announcements and deadlines
 - Generate personal PCR reports in PDF
-- Manage account and change password
+- Manage profile and change password
-- Recycle bin for deleted submissions
+- Access recycle bin for deleted submissions
-- Dark/Light mode toggle
+- Responsive dashboard with dark/light mode toggle

 ---